komoot/photon/docs/usage.md

 to preprocess the json dump before feeding it to photon.
 Have a look at the [dump spec](json-dump-format-0.1.0.md) to learn about the format of this file._

+### Reverse-only mode

+By using the parameter `-reverse-only` the database can be set up, so that only the `/reverse` endpoint is available.
+Such a database is significantly smaller than a fully searchable photon database and also faster to import.

 ## Updating Data